azat-co/aws-intro/01-overview.md

 * Alerts and CloudWatch
 * Demo: Create a launch config, auto scaling group and policy to increase instances
-* Demo: Create launch configuration, autoscaling group and see if it works
+* Demo: Create a launch configuration and an autoscaling group, and see if it works
-* Lab 5: Deploy 2 Node apps under ELB, load test it to see if autoscaling works
+* Lab 5: Deploy 2 Node apps under ELB, then load test it to see if autoscaling works

 ---